DevopsPriz/Devops-Learning/README.md

 The command rmdir, which stands for remove directory, is used to permanently erase an empty directory.

 Keep in mind that: sudo rights in the parent directory are required for the user executing this command to achieve this.

+For example: To remove an empty subdirectory named class.
+"rmdir Devops_learn/class" was used.

 ![rmdir command](https://github.com/DevopsPriz/Devops-Learning/assets/151751244/7b26d58d-ad91-403f-8608-bc0426e99abe)